 Solve disputes.
 Communicating with clients is always connected with the risk of getting into disputes.
 With monitoring data, you can determine if your employees interact politely with clients, behave in accordance with internal policies, etc. This data is solid evidence for client disputes or court examinations.

 Control remote employees.
 Telecommuting provides countless benefits for organizations: saving costs on office rent, widening the pool of applicants, improving the mood and work-life balance of employees, etc. Sadly, some telecommuters tend to spend less time on their assignments when working remotely.
 Also, they’re more susceptible to hacking and social engineering attacks than their in-house colleagues.
-User monitoring helps to ensure both the dedication and security of remote employees.
+Virtual desktop infrastructure (VDI) monitoring for performance tracking helps to ensure both the dedication and security of remote employees.

 Record cases of bad behavior.
 Timely detection of bad or risky employee behavior helps you prevent security violations and productivity decreases.
 Based on monitoring data, you can detect chronic lateness, protect sensitive data against leaks and stealth, and eliminate harassment in the workplace.
 In addition, you don’t have to argue with employees about their actions if you have recorded proof of misbehavior.